naka-lab/Serket/docs/getting_started.md

 data_category = [0, 0, 1, 1, 2, 2]
 ```

-Then, we define the modules. `srk.Observation` is a module which send the observation to another module, and `mlda.MLDA` (multimodal latent Dirichlet allocation) is a modules for an unsupervised classification.
+Then, we define the modules. `srk.Observation` is a module which sends the observation to another module, and `mlda.MLDA` (multimodal latent Dirichlet allocation) is a module for an unsupervised classification.
 Here, we define MLDA that classifies dataset into three classes.
-By using the optional argment `category`, the classification accuracy can be computed automatically.
+By using the optional argument `category`, the classification accuracy can be computed automatically.

 ```
 obs = srk.Observation( data )